 This project was started out of a need for a mechanism to load foam micro-vents into a circular cartridge developed as the platform for a bioweapon detection assay system.
-The vent-loader proved to be a cost effective solution to the problem of loading the vents into their cartridges, and also decreased loading time by over 50%.
-As this project took place at Lawrence Livermore National Laboratory, only renderings of the final device have been cleared for release.
+The vent-loader proved to be a cost effective solution to the problem of loading the vents into their cartridges, and also decreased loading time significantly.
+As this project took place at Lawrence Livermore National Laboratory, only renderings of the final device have been cleared for public release.

 Orienting the Vents

 A vibrating hopper-funnel feeder was chosen as a viable option for manipulating the loose vents into a vertical orientation.
 To ensure that the vents would properly drop into the channel, seen in the images below, the angle of the funnel's slope, the diameter of the inner channel itself, and speed of the 3V micro-vibration motors had to be adjusted until proper function was achieved.
 Holes were incorporated along the side to allow the user to see how many vents had been successfully loaded into the channel.
 The tab at the bottom of the feeder was added to limit the base to 90 degrees of freedom of rotation.

 To make sure the vents were only dropped directly above the slots they were meant to be inserted into, a template part was designed to guide the feeder to drop the vents into position.
 This template, seen below with the hopper-funnel in position over it, positions vents above their slots on the main cartridge, ensuring their proper placement.
 The template and cartridge are rotated, allowing the hopper-funnel to drop vents into each slot position one-by-one.

 Inserting the Vents

 A multi-pin plunger was designed that would be able to insert all of the correctly positioned vents into their slots at once.
 The plunger was machined from aluminum and included in an insertion mechanism that used two spring mechanism to reset the plunger after pushed down for inserting the vents.